-Whatever your opinion of Microsoft Word, it is the de facto standard for sending finished writing jobs to clients.
+You don’t have to love Microsoft Word to recognise it as the de facto standard for sending finished writing jobs to clients.

-Given that, there’s a strong argument for sticking with Word when writing for clients.
+Given Word’s place in the world, there’s a strong argument for sticking with it when you write for work or for clients.
+Life can be less trouble that way.

 In fact I can use Microsoft Office on up to five devices.
 Office is also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.